Log In

 Mr Weeks encouraged residents to review and update their hurricane preparedness plans, check and restock hurricane supply kits, and stay informed by monitoring official weather updates from the Bermuda Weather Service.

-Milton battered Florida after making landfall last night when it was a Category 3 hurricane packing winds of 120mph with higher gusts, according to the US National Hurricane Centre.
+Milton battered Florida after making landfall on Wednesday night when it was a Category 3 hurricane packing winds of 120mph with higher gusts, according to the US National Hurricane Centre.

 Some news reports claimed there were at least nine storm-related deaths in the state.